 ECI is an estimate of a company’s chargeable income for a Year of Assessment (YA).
 IRAS requires each company to submit an ECI for the Year of Assessment within three months after the financial year ends.
-It is mandatory to file an ECI regardless of the amount of income.
-A company with a zero income will file a ‘NIL’ ECI.

 Understanding the Estimated Chargeable Income (ECI)

 IRAS defines Estimated Chargeable Income as the appraisement of a company’s chargeable income for Year of Assessment [YA], which is unique of every company.
 Included in the ECI statement is the company’s revenues, excluding items such as gain on disposal of fixed assets.
 Thus, should a company be an investment holding company, its principal source of income is the investment income.